-The MHSA 3-Year Plan will be submitted to the County Board of Supervisors after the public hearing.
-After BOS approval, the final approved document will be submitted to the California Mental Health Services Oversight and Accountability Commission (MHSOAC) and the California Department of Health Care Services (DHCS), as required.
+The MHSA 3-Year Plan was approved by the County Board of Supervisors on Tuesday, July 25, 2023.
+The final approved document has been submitted to the California Mental Health Services Oversight and Accountability Commission (MHSOAC) and the California Department of Health Care Services (DHCS), as required.

-F. COMMUNITY SERVICES AND SUPPORTS
+F. COMMUNITY SERVICES AND SUPPORTS COMPONENT